chtrembl/azure-cloud/petstore/15-build-logic-app-to-send-email-when-message-received-in-service-bus/README.md

 ![](images/3.png)

 Create a topic for your Service Bus.
 This is the way in which our PetStorOrderService will communicate with other system(s) (1 to many communication).
 We are using a topic instead of message queue (1 to 1 communication).
-Just imagine an order is placed, your PetStoreOrderService may want to use a topic as a way of informing many systems (more than 1) of an order being placed, for example, the logic app to send an email, perhaps a fulfillment center system needs to know as well so it can pull the products and so on...
-Give it a name "order" and the meta data for which is should need such as message sizing and TTL.
-For this demo the defaults are fine.
+Just imagine an order is placed, your PetStoreOrderService may want to use a topic as a way of informing many systems (more than 1) of an order being placed, for example, the logic app needs to send an email, perhaps a fulfillment center system needs to know as well so it can pull the products and so on...
+Give it a name "orders" and the meta data for which is should need such as message sizing and TTL.
+For this guide the defaults are fine.
 Select "Create"

 You should see the following: